lyellread/ctf-writeups/2021-nsa-codebreaker/task1/README.md

 192.168.99.33
 ```

 Those IPs are the IPs within the DIB which are compromised and talking with the LP.
-Further, we learn that the LP (the most common occurring IP address in this file) is at IP `10.61.181.46`.
+Further, we learn that the LP (the most common occurring IP address in [capture.pcap](capture.pcap)) is at IP `10.61.181.46`.